 - Expected to be realised or intended to be sold or consumed in the normal operating cycle; - Held primarily for the purpose of trading; - Expected to be realised within twelve months after the reporting period; or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

 All other assets are classified as non-current.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 i) Basis of preparation (continued)

+(Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)